-Depression is a recognized health issue that can diminish the immune system and organs in the body, like the eyes.
-Eye doctors have noticed that depression can affect a patient’s eyesight—never to a degree where the effects are permanently destructive, but still worth getting treatment over.
+Depression is a recognized health issue that can diminish the immune system and organs in the body.
+Your eyes are no exception.
+Depression can affect your eyesight.
+While it’s never to a degree where the effects are permanently destructive, it’s still worth getting treatment over.

-In studies that focused on depression and vision, doctors observed that people who were more depressed often had a harder time seeing black or white, and instead would perceive blacks and whites as grays.
-This was true even for people who were on antidepressant pills and those who were not.
+1) In studies that focused on depression and vision, people who were more depressed often had a harder time seeing black or white, and instead would perceive black and white as gray.
+This was true for people who were on antidepressant pills and those who were not.

-• Depressed people sometimes see more “eye floaters” than normal.
+5) Depressed people sometimes see more “eye floaters”.
 These are the spots that people see in their vision when their eyes are either opened or closed.

-An optometrist can only do so much for people who are suffering from depression medically, but we can recommend other doctors who will be able to help resolve this problem.
+An optometrist can only do so much for people who are suffering from medical depression, but they can recommend other doctors who can help fix the problem.
 There’s no need to let an issue that can be resolved affect the rest of the body unnecessarily.

-If you’ve always had normal vision and your notices that you aren’t seeing colors so well, they may prescribe further testing for depression.
+If you’ve always had normal vision and you’re noticing that you aren’t seeing colors very well, a doctor may prescribe further testing for depression.

 Gould Vision has provided quality eye care to thousands of patients.
 With the persistence of our founder and head optometrist, Dr. Adina Gould, our state-of-the-art Miami Beach facility was completed in August 2009.
 Our centrally-located office also serves the nearby areas of Surfside, Bay Harbor Islands, and South Beach, Florida.